-- All materials must be properly checked out at the circulation desk or self-checkout station and returned to the circulation desk drop box or after-hours book drop when due. - A Lancaster Seminary photo ID card or library card is required to check out library materials.
-All materials must be properly checked out at the circulation desk and returned to the circulation desk drop box or after-hours book drop when due. - Reference materials, periodicals, lectionary resources, special collections and archives do not circulate.
+- All materials must be properly checked out at the circulation desk or self-checkout station and returned to the circulation desk drop box or after-hours book drop when due. - A Lancaster Seminary photo ID card or library card is recommended to check out library materials.
+Log in to your library account on a smartphone or tablet to view your electronic library card. - Reference materials, periodicals, lectionary resources, special collections and archives do not circulate.
 Masters and certificate students may check out circulating materials for 30 days.
 DMin students may check out circulating materials for 90 days.
-Audio-visual material and curricular resources may be checked out for 14 days.
+Audio-visual material may be checked out for 14 days.
 Course reserve materials may be checked out for 3 hours. - Students may place holds on up to 10 books and/or 3 media items at a time.
 Students must be logged in to the library's catalog to place items on hold.
 For items that are currently available, library staff will pull the items and hold them behind the circulation desk for pickup.
 Items that are not picked up within 7 days of being placed on hold will be returned to the shelf.
 Reserve items may not be put on hold. - Patrons are responsible for renewing and returning their items in a timely manner.
 Renewals may be made through the library's system by logging in to your account.
-Requests to renew materials by email or telephone are not accepted.
-There is a limit of 2 renewals per item.
-All circulating materials are subject to recall after one week if requested by another patron and will be due within seven days of the recall.
-Materials on hold cannot be renewed. - The patron who checks out library material is responsible for its return or replacement if damaged or lost.
-Library materials are regarded as damaged upon their return when they are seen to have suffered beyond the ordinary wear and tear that responsible use brings.
-Under such circumstances a patron may be charged for a replacement at a rate of actual cost plus \$25 fee.
+There is a limit of 2 renewals per item. - All circulating materials are subject to recall after one week if requested by another patron and will be due within seven days of the recall.
+Materials on hold cannot be renewed.